keegn/gatsby-startup-starter/README.md

-# A minimalist Gatsby starter theme for startups
+# A minimalist Gatsby starter for startups

 ## 🚧 status
 ~~Navigation~~ <br />